Coriander Leaves Thokku Recipe | Kothamalli Thokku

 Method with Step by Step Pictures:

-- Heat the remaining oil in the pan again and add the mustard seeds.
-When the mustard seeds starts to sputter, add the ground coriander-spice paste along with salt and allow the thokku to oil for 10 minutes in low flame.
+- Allow the thokku to cook for 10 minutes in low flame.
 After 10 minutes, you can see the oil starts oozing out of the thokku and the thokku would have become thick also.
-Add jaggery now and mix well and remove from flame.
+Switch off the flame.

 - Now Coriander Leaves Thokku (Kothamalli Thokku) is now ready to serve!